SANTHANDEEP/DIGITAL-CHECK-IN-CHECK-OUT-SYSTEM/README.md

 ✅ Scalability: Designed to support thousands of users efficiently.

 # Technology Stack
-Backend: Node.js, Express.js (for handling API requests)
+Backend: python, sql(for handling API requests and updating the information)

 Database: MongoDB (for real-time attendance storage)

 RFID/NFC Smart ID Cards: (for seamless check-in/check-out)

-Frontend (Optional): React.js / Vue.js (for web-based admin dashboard)
+Frontend (Optional):python flask(for web-based admin dashboard)

 # Implementation
 Student Registration: Each student is assigned a unique smart ID card linked to their profile in the MongoDB database.